 Having found that the recipients of these epistles are Jews assembled in synagogues, we are reminded of the fact that John was a minister of the Circumcision like His Master.
 He never was sent to the nations as Paul was.
 He and Peter made an arrangement with Paul that they should devote themselves to the Circumcision (Gal.
 2:7-19).
 It is evident that he does so in writing this Unveiling.

-Between the writings of the Circumcision and Paul's letters there is a vast chasm.
+Between the writings of the Circumcision and Paul's letters, there is a vast chasm.
 Luther was so impressed with this that he had no use for James' epistle, for it seemed to him to contradict the doctrine of Romans.
-Faith and grace has no place there.
+Faith and grace have no place there.
 It is replaced by faith and acts.
 The gospel for the Circumcision never even approximated the grace reached in Paul's epistles.
 The doctrine of Romans, "therefore it is of faith that it might be by grace," and the transcendent teaching of the so-called Ephesian epistle, "saved through faith for grace," sheds no radiance upon these ecclesias.

 No one who has basked in the beams of such beneficence can enter the cloudy atmosphere of these letters without experiencing a chill.
 The nearest approach to it is found in James' epistle.
-Grace and faith are eclipsed by a strong insistence an acts, on endurance, on repentance.
+Grace and faith are eclipsed by a strong insistence on acts, on endurance, on repentance.
 Threats are freely offered for failure to live up to the requirements.
 It is an atmosphere not only darker than the seven letters of Paul but even those of the Circumcision.
-To apply them to the present economy of grace is subversion of the truth, destructive of the faith and a crime against grace.
+To apply them to the present economy of grace is a subversion of the truth, destructive of the faith, and a crime against grace.
 Grace mingled with acts is no longer grace.
 What then shall we call acts without any admixture of grace?
 Let us leave these epistles where they belong, for they are well suited to the day of wrath.
 Judgment, says Peter (1 Peter 4:17), must begin at God's house.
 This is what we have here.
 How can we confound this with grace going out to aliens, as it is today?

 Confirmatory evidence abounds.
 We will trace it briefly in the allusions and promises in each letter and in the references to the same period which occupies us in the succeeding sections.